Training apple trees

-RV Roger has a century-old reputation for growing top-quality plants, but it is its field-grown apple trees for which this traditional family run nursery is now best known.
+RV Roger has a century-old reputation for growing top-quality plants and field-grown apple trees.
+Here he takes us through how to train apple trees including espalier.
 Words Ben Preston.
 Photographs Jason Ingram

 Royston Valentine Roger started with a modest half acre near Pickering in Yorkshire in 1913.
 He began growing alpines that could be cultivated to a saleable size in just three months, to get the business off the ground.
 More than 100 years on, RV Roger is now a third-generation family-run nursery, growing over 450 varieties of field-grown top fruit with many other strings to its bow, including field-grown roses, extensive bulb collection and a nursery.

 But in the north of England, the nursery is best known for its magnificent, gold medal-winning, tiered apple displays at the Harrogate Flower Show, showcasing its extensive range of more than 240 heritage and modern cultivars.
 This has not always been the case, through its history it has specialised in different areas, adapting to the horticultural requirements and the needs of the country – from ornamental trees in the 1920s and 1930s, through fruit trees in the Dig for Victory war efforts, to roses, growing up to 240,00 every year by the 1960s.

 Today, the farm and nursery extends to 200 acres and with 70-80 acres cultivated with field-grown stock at any one time, in a complex rotation system encompassing; traditional farming, and fruit trees.
 Ian Roger, managing director and grandson of the founder, leads a passionate team of 20, who use traditional horticultural and land management techniques passed down through three generations.
 “Many of our team, like me, have worked alongside their fathers and grandfathers within the nursery and have horticulture in their blood,” says Ian with some pride.